Emmotes/ic_spoilers/docs/halsin.md

     "id": 2139,
     "flavour_text": "",
     "description": {
-        "desc": "Halsin provides benefits based on the number of Harmony stacks he has.^3+ Harmony stacks: Nurturing: The effect of Nature's Revival is increased by $(amount___2)% for each Harmony stack he has, stacking additively.^5+ Harmony stacks: Hurrying: The effect of Call To Action is increased by $(amount___3)%.^7+ Harmony stacks: Recharging: When a Champion uses an Ultimate Attack, it recharges with $(amount___4)% of the cooldown already done.^9+ Harmony stacks: Growing: Increase the base value of Archdruid of Emerald Grove by $(amount___5)%."
+        "desc": "Halsin provides benefits based on the number of Harmony stacks he has.^3+ Harmony stacks: Nurturing: The effect of Nature's Revival is increased by $(amount___2)% for each Harmony stack he has, stacking additively.^5+ Harmony stacks: Hurrying: The effect of Call To Action is increased by $(amount___3)%.^7+ Harmony stacks: Recharging: When a Champion uses an Ultimate Attack, it recharges with $(amount___4)% of the cooldown already done.^9+ Harmony stacks: Growing: Increases the base value of Archdruid of Emerald Grove by $(amount___5)%."
     },
     "effect_keys": [
         {